Traeger Broccoli

 Sharing is caring!

-Traeger broccoli is an super easy side dish that can be cooked alongside whatever else you cooking.
-So if your looking for a way to add some jazz to your plain ol’d boiled vegetables, this is the way!
-This side will be a hit with kids and adults, so you can serve it at cookout, dinner parties or for weeknight dinners.
+Traeger broccoli is a super-easy side dish that can be cooked alongside whatever else you’re smoking.
+If you’re looking for a way to add some jazz to your plain old boiled vegetables, this is it!

 Easy Smoked Traeger Broccoli

-This easy recipe will cover everything you need to make delicious crispy and smoky broccoli.
-This recipe is by far the easiest dish for adding to smoker when your making Traeger smoked duck breast, stuffed and smoked chicken breast, not only is it healthy but super tasty.
+This easy recipe will cover everything you need to make delicious, crispy, and smoky broccoli.
+This recipe is by far the easiest dish for adding to the smoker when you’re making any Traeger dish, such as my favorites, the Traeger smoked duck breast, or stuffed and smoked chicken breast.
+Not only is it healthy, but it’s super tasty.

 what-you-need-for-smoked-broccoli